Horbenkodev/hugo-blog/content/posts/e-learning-website-development-tips/index.md

 This is the most pressing question for every business that is considering such plans.
 Nevertheless, it is impossible to name the exact amount without analyzing your project.
 The costs will be calculated based on the rates of your software development partner and may vary given the complexity of the solution and the desired features.

-If we take an average rate of $50 per hour, we will get the following figures.
-For example, the minimal cost of the development of the admin panel will be around $6,000, the integration of payment gateways can be around $3,000-$5,000, and the cost of the creation of a course page can start at $5,000.

-In general, the average cost of such a project is in the range of **$50,000 – $150,000**.
+In general, the average cost of such a project starts at $40.000.

 ## Final word